dmitrymatio/setupReactDocs/docs/First react page.md

 # How to set up your first react page with JSX and CSS.
 {: .no_toc }

-This is a step by step instruction on how to build your first react page with JSX and css.
+This is a step by step instruction on how to build your first react page with JSX and CSS.
 Please follow the instruction thoroughly.

-{: .fs-6 .fw-300 }

 ## Table of contents
 {: .no_toc .text-delta }